Terms and Conditions

 1.1 Our Agreement begins from when we agree to become responsible for your Energy supply, or when you start to take an Energy supply from us (the "Supply Start Date"), whichever happens first.

 2.1 You commit to us that you either own or live at the Supply Address, you are over 18 and you are allowed to sign up to this Agreement.

-2.2 You agree that you have entered into this Agreement with us in your personal capacity via omni-energy.co.uk or via a price comparison website, and you have not entered into this Agreement via any other third-party agent.
+2.2 You agree that you have entered into this Agreement with us in your personal capacity via omni-energy.co.uk,via a price comparison website or service, via an auto-switching service, via the doorstep portal with a Brand Ambassador or via a verbal handshake validation over the telephone, and you have not entered into this agreement via any other third-party agent.

 2.3 You agree to let us contact your current supplier to advise them that you wish us to become your new supplier.

 2.4 You agree to pay any outstanding charges that are owed to your current supplier.
 For the avoidance of any doubt we are not responsible for any charges you owe to your current supplier and, If you have a Prepayment Meter and you have outstanding charges to your current supplier of £500, or less, then you can still transfer your Energy supply to us provided that your current supplier agrees and that you repay this debt to us within six (6) months of starting supply.